10 Easy Ways to Make A DIY Homemade Humidifier

 5- Boiling Water on the Stove

-If you want to quickly add lots of steam and humidity into your room, this method can help you out.
+If you want to quickly add lots of steam and humidity to your room, this homemade humidifier solution can help you out.

-Open it instantly to let the steam go out and let add moisture to the room.
+• Open it instantly to let the steam go out and add moisture to the room.

 Using a stove on a burner or on a fireplace is one of the best methods to make homemade humidifiers for congestion and a stuffy nose.